Introduction to PCOS

 Why Does PCOS Occur?

 PCOS commonly occurs in women who have a family history of it.
 If your mother, sister, or aunt has experienced it, your chances of developing PCOS increase.
+A poor PCOD diet or sedentary lifestyle can also contribute to the PCOS causes.

 Symptoms of PCOS